xpqz/dyalog-docs/dotnet-interface/docs/wpf/temperature-converter/using-xaml.md

 Notice that unlike its equivalent in the Dyalog GUI, it is not appropriate to close the Window using the expression `⎕EX 'win'`.
 This would expunge the ref to the Window but have no effect on the Window itself.

-[^1]: A ScrollBar is not the ideal choice of control for this type of user interation, but this example is designed to look and behave like the original Dyalog GUI example, which was written for the original version of Dyalog APL for Windows.
+[^1]: A ScrollBar is not the ideal choice of control for this type of user interation, but this example is designed to look and behave like the original Dyalog GUI example, which was written for the original version of Dyalog  for Microsoft Windows.